 - Arthur Machen, ‘The Great God Pan’ (1894)

 Sex is scary, m’kay.

-Machen’s bizarre and truly terrifying tale is on its way to becoming a firmly established fixture in the gothic canon.
-It has been praised by the Stephen King as ‘one of the best horror stories ever written.
+Machen’s bizarre and truly terrifying tale has been praised by the Stephen King as ‘one of the best horror stories ever written.
 Maybe the best in the English language.’
-The story is the constructed as a sequence of apparently disconnected storylines which gradually converge to form a story the mysterious Helen Vaughn and a brain surgery gone wrong.
+The story is constructed as a sequence of apparently disconnected storylines which gradually converge to form a story the mysterious Helen Vaughn and a brain surgery gone wrong.
 It is the prototype of the cosmic horror story: seeing past the veil of reality to some primal malevolent force of the universe that can’t be explained, or at least can’t be comprehended without making a person stark raving mad…and horny as hell.

 Helen Vaughn is probably one of the best femme fatales in Victorian literature and, for a modern reader with all our preconceived ideas about Victorian morality, it’s fascinating to try to unpick whether existential terror is a metaphor for sexuality or whether sexuality is a metaphor for existential terror in this story.

 Jean Lorrain deserves to be so much more famous than he is.
 In an age best known for the Wilde trials, Lorrain was once thrown out of a Paris restaurant for loudly and openly improvising an extempore poem about a threesome with two stevedores.
 Good for you, Jean – get yours!
 ‘The Magic Lantern’ is a gorgeous little gothic revisionist tale about the general creepiness of fin-siècle society.
 The premise is remarkably simple: two guys sitting in in the stalls at the opera watching the crowds.
 Lorrain manages to take you on a tour of the monstrous people who inhabit his world, from vampires to zombies and even androids.